 Tembipada parish ministry is the care for the spiritual growth of lay people.
 Youth ministry is the one of the pillars of the pastoral works done in the parish.
 Visits to the BCC are given priority to smell the sheep.
 There is also Bombay Catholic Saba and other active pious groups in the parish.
 13th of every month is dedicated for the special Novena to St. Antony.
 Every Tuesday also prayer service for the intercession of St. Antony.

-Asha Kendra is introduced in the parish to visit the people and find out their needs, then providing the necessary support through center for social action.
-In this center, they teach people to learn Tailoring, making candles and distributing nutritious powder.
+Asha Kendra is introduced in the parish to visit the people and find out their needs, then providing the necessary support through centre for social action.
+In this centre, they teach people to learn Tailoring, making candles and distributing nutritious powder.

 Presently, Fr.
-M.I Raj – Superior & PP and Fr.
-Xavier Arockiaraj- Asst.
-PP& Tr. form the team to serve the Catholic community at Tembipada.
+Peter Fernandez sss – Superior & PP and Fr.
+Dhanam- Asst.
+PP & Tr. and Dn.
+Infant – Community member form the team to serve the Catholic community at Tembipada.

 Fr.
 Peter Fernandes SSS